Roller-coaster FTSE rallies after U.S. data

 "It is possible for the MPC to re-open the tap on asset purchases at any stage, even in principle at least, next month.
 But more realistically the committee has probably entered a period of 'wait and see' during which it will assess the gravity of the economic outlook and further evidence on the extent to which inflation is likely to moderate further over the next year or two," Investec Securities analyst Philip Shaw said in a note.

-As investors' risk appetite returned to drive the heavyweight miners, energy .FTNMX0530 and banking .FTNMX8350 shares higher, conversely, defensively-perceived stocks were shunned, with drinks group Diageo (DGE.L), British American Tobacco (BATS.L), Imperial Tobacco IMT.L and Associated British Foods (ABF.L) all among the top blue chips fallers.
+As investors' risk appetite returned to drive the heavyweight miners, energy and banking shares higher, conversely, defensively-perceived stocks were shunned, with drinks group Diageo, British American Tobacco, Imperial Tobacco and Associated British Foods all among the top blue chips fallers.